comboshreddies/kubectl-line/README.md

 ```

-I would usually have a script that dumps all kubernetes objects for some cluster, but
+I have a script that dumps all kubernetes objects for some cluster, but
-with this tool I can do the same with:
+with this tool I can do dump with:
 ``` bash
 _ --context minikube api-resources | \
  _ get {{kind}} -A | \
  _ get {{kind}} {{name}} -o yaml > /tmp/all_objects
 ```

-In example above context field, namesapace field (of each get {{kind}} -A), would be passed via pipe to
+In example above first command context field (along with result table) is being passed to second command.
+Context field is then passed from second command third, along with kind (from api-resources) and namesapace field from second command output.
+Third command does not have to specify --context, namespace would be correctly set to a namespace of a resources listed within second command.
+Third command will have
+kind (resource kind, like pod, service ... ) and resource name filled within {{ }} values.
 left most _ get {{kind}} {{name}} so you will get list of single item objects on output

 This tool will try to minimize repeating of parameters (--context, -n, --kubeconfig, or any other),
 on all kubectl commands within a pipe sequence.

-If you imagine how kubectl is being positioned as a command line tool, it is usually focused on exact final object, weather it is a api resources list, or list of all kinds of objects, or some specific object.
+If you imagine how kubectl is being positioned as a command line tool, it is usually focused on exact final object/resource, weather it is a api resources list, or list of all kinds of objects, or some specific object.

 One can't easily get dump of all objects, on all clusters within all kubeconfig files.
+It is possible
+but you need to parse, chunk, iterate in bash, or any other tool.

-And if you don't wan't all of objects, if you like some subset of available resources, you can easily filter out those you are focused on.
+With this tool you can get all objects more easily.
+If you don't wan't all of objects, if you like some subset of available resources, you can easily filter out (or filter in) those you are focused on.

 If you access to a few dozens of kubernetes clusters, within multiple kube-config files,
 you might need to check layout of some object on all clusters, or to check are all looking identical.